 Situation of the country

-Security risks and endemic inter-clan fighting for control of land, pasture or water sources, intensified during drought conditions, continue to lead to the displacement of civilians and heighten humanitarian needs.
+Endemic inter-clan fighting for control of land, pasture or water sources, a phenomenon intensified during drought conditions, continues to displace civilians.

-Prolonged internal displacement in Somalia has also led to loss of social protection networks.
+Insecurity also drives displacement and heightens humanitarian needs.
+Protracted internal displacement situations in Somalia have also led to loss of social protection networks.
 Many have been displaced from their homes for decades, are marginalized and at risk of forced evictions, discrimination, pervasive exploitation and abuse.
 Female-headed households within internally displaced communities are particularly vulnerable and often have limited access to justice, services and assistance, including medical care and psychosocial support.
 Children are especially vulnerable to various forms of abuse, including practices like female genital mutilation, forced and early marriage, family separation, child labor and forced recruitment into armed groups.